aml-2023/final-project/README.md

 # Final Project
+This repository contains code and files for the final project of Advanced Machine Learning 2023/2024 at Sapienza University.
+The project is about fine tuning state of the art object detection models YOLO and DETR to detect garbage in images.

+The repository is organised as follows:

+* [`yolo`](yolo): contains everything related to training, evaluating, searching for hyperparameters, running inference, of the YOLO model.
+* [`detr`](detr): contains everything related to training, evaluating, searching for hyperparameters, running inference, using the DETR model.

 # Data
-To fetch the garbage data, run the `fetch-data.sh` bash script.
-The data will be stored in a `data` directory.
+For any of the models, it is import to first fetch the garbage data.
+You can achieve this by running the `fetch-data.sh` bash script.
+The data by default will be stored in a `data` directory.

 Script options.
 ```